What Is a VoIP Number? And why your business needs one.

 When making a VoIP call, you’ll use a phone handset or smartphone.
 Most VoIP services include the ability to call any phone number, including local numbers, long-distance numbers or even an extension.

-Additionally, VoIP numbers give you the flexibility of being device agnostic.
+Additionally, VoIP numbers give you the flexibility to use different types of devices.
 You can make or receive calls on a desk phone as usual.
 The same number can be accessed via a businesses phone mobile app, allowing users to make or receive calls while they’re on the go.
 Users can even switch devices during a call, jumping from a hard-lined phone to a smartphone without missing a beat.

 How does a VoIP number change how businesses connect?